aaron-jencks/Conway-Pool-Process/README.md

 ### [Installation](#Installation)

+You need `numpy` to run this, so go ahead and install it `pip/pip3 install numpy` simple as that.
+Or whatever your current environment setup is, do the correct installation procedure.

 To install the program, simply clone the repository and navigate to the installation location with a terminal.
 Then call `python main.py`.

 ### [Usage](#Usage)